Samkth123/KTH-md/Public Policy/a public sector characteristics/Brunson.md

 ##### Company-ization

-This means that an organization that originally had a strong political element starts assuming features from company insitutions.
-For example, a state or local government authority begins regarding people as customers.
+This means that an organization that originally had a strong political element starts assuming features from company insitutions. ==For example, a state or local government authority begins regarding people as customers==.
 Ex increasing size of fees for the authorities services.

-Another form of companyization is when an authority demands more **autonomy**.
+==Another form of companyization is when an authority demands more **autonomy**==.
 It is also involved when the political instiution seems to be getting a **value of its own** and not related to the **task at hand**.
 ##### Associationization

 Organisations can adopt characteristics of associations.
 Examples are acquiring members, such as IKEA family club.
 Members are more attractive than customers as they are more loyal.